Last Updated on February 11, 2025 by SampleBoard

 Builders who invest in smart technology integration are better positioned to meet this demand and provide homes that offer modern convenience and sustainability.

-As these technologies become more affordable and accessible, it’s likely they will become standard features in residential construction.
+As these technologies become more affordable and accessible, they will likely become standard features in residential construction.

 Builders can use tools like construction estimating software to ensure they stay ahead of this trend, planning and delivering projects that meet the needs of today’s buyers.